-Dear Colleague,
+Dear Colleagues,

-Congratulations on achieving Qualified Teacher Status (QTS).
-I am delighted to welcome you on behalf of the North West London Teaching School Hub (NWLTSH) to your new teaching post.
+Congratulations on achieving Qualified Teacher Status (QTS), and welcome to your new teaching role.
+On behalf of the North West London Teaching School Hub (NWLTSH), I am delighted to extend a warm welcome as you begin your journey as an Early Career Teacher (ECT).